gemosys/ssd1306-esp-idf-i2c/README.rst

 ----------

 This sample code implement procedures to read values from 128x64 OLED display with SSD1306 driver via ESP-IDF's I2C master driver.
 It supports all features decribed in `Solomon Systech's SSD1306 datasheet`_.
+This is a modified Fork from the @yanbe original code.

 ----------
 For local setup